JimHokanson/vertical_gsheets_selector/README.md

 - Duplicate - DONE
 - Delete - DONE

-**Other Features**
+**Other Completed Features**

-- resize via dragging side of panel - DONE
+- resize via dragging side of panel
-- resize on hiding menus - DONE - sometime flaky ...
+- resize on hiding menus - sometimes flaky ...
-- force rerender - DONE, click on the word "sheets" on top to force rerendering
+- force rerender - click on the word "sheets" on top to force rerendering

 TODO